 I wouldn’t normally call fresh fruit a dessert but I do when it comes to this recipe because the honey mint syrup is absolutely mouthwatering.
 Once the fruit is gone, I use the syrup that is remaining in the bowl as a refreshing sweetener for a glass of sparkling water.

 There is no reason you can’t have GF s’mores.
-You can make your own Gluten Free Graham Crackers or purchase a prepared version from your grocery store.
-You’ll also need to read labels on the candy and other ingredient you use to create your favorite flavor combination.
+You can make your own Gluten-Free Graham Crackers or purchase a prepared version from your grocery store.
+You’ll also need to read labels on the candy and other ingredient you use to create your favorite flavor combination of the classic chocolate and marshmallows bite.

 All of the ingredients to make these chocolate covered peanut butter balls are shelf stable so be sure to read the labels and use gluten free ingredients.
 These are fun desserts to make at the campsite but they can also be made at home and frozen so you just defrost the amount you need in any given sitting.